The following sample projects are presented in a modified format to protect the identity of the client and the specific details of their project:

 Problem: Black particles in Aspirin pills shuts down production

 Solution: A manufacturer of Aspirin tablets found black specks in their product.
 Since the manufacturer performed release testing on each lot developed, they knew this contaminant both originated and was contained to their last lot produced.
 Since the client did not know the source or identity of this unknown contaminant, they were concerned about the safety of their product.
-This concern forced them to shut down their production line until a more in depth investigation was conducted.
+This concern forced them to shut down their production line until a more in-depth investigation was conducted.

-Avomeen’s chemists analyzed some of the contaminated tablets with a FT-IR equipped with a microscope, and obtained spectra of the black particles.
+Avomeen’s chemists analyzed some of the contaminated tablets with an FT-IR equipped with a microscope and obtained spectra of the black particles.
 This analysis determined that the contaminant was comprised of a polymer based material, most likely from a rubber part used within the manufacturing line.
 Since the plant used several types of rubber gaskets and connectors, our skilled scientists compared the chemical composition of the product’s contaminant to samples of the various replacement rubber parts used within the facility.

 This analysis helped to narrow down the number potential parts that could be the source of the defect.
 Using this knowledge the manufacturer was able to more effectively examine their equipment, which revealed the damaged gasket.
 Further testing confirmed that the black particles were of the same chemical composition as the damaged gasket that was found, verifying that this piece was indeed the source of the contamination.

 The manufacturer swapped out the damaged part and cleaned out their plant’s machinery.
 The client was then able to restart the production line.
 Release testing of their product after the damaged part was swapped out showed that the product was now free of contaminants, much to the satisfaction of our client.